Yale College to eliminate student income contribution, expand financial aid

 The University will invest $3 million into this accessibility initiative.
 Landino emphasized that Yale, whose endowment soared to $42.3 billion this year, has the funds and the responsibility to increase financial accessibility.

-Landino and Yale administrators agreed that the policy may increase socioeconomic diversity at Yale and limit student loans.
+Landino and Yale administrators agreed that the policy may increase socioeconomic diversity at Yale and limit payday loans online as well as student loans.

 “In addition to reducing costs and increasing Yale scholarship grants for current students, the reduction in the student share will help us communicate Yale’s commitment to affordability with prospective students,” Quinlan said.
 “The change simplifies the financial aid award and helps us continue conveying a clear message to all students: if you are admitted, cost will not be a barrier for your family.”